 Correct club uniform must be worn in all competitions, except where Zone or Queensland uniform is permitted.
+The wearing of vest is optional.
 The wearing of other apparel or the incorrect wearing of the uniform is not acceptable and could result in disqualification at all events from gymkhanas to championships.

 Check your own Zone & neighbouring Zone's colours before applying for colours or change of colours, so that they do not clash with other Clubs who may compete in your area.
-At all times when mounted riders must be neatly dressed in their correct uniform including tie and with sleeves rolled down and shirt tucked in.
+At all times when mounted riders must be neatly dressed in their correct uniform, be it a shirt and tie or a ratcatcher shirt, with sleeves rolled down and shirt tucked in.
 Ties may be removed or sleeves rolled up only if authorised by the judge in chief and an official announcement is made.
+(Please be familiar with UNIFORM VARIATION FOR CAMPDRAFT AND STOCKMAN'S CHALLENGE -Club and Zone Events only)

-17. HELMET
+18. HELMET